The not-so-minor details

 We recently found out that we’ve been mispronouncing Awaba.
 Apparently it’s not ‘A-wah-ba’.
 It’s actually more of on ‘o’ sound: ‘A-wob-a’.
 We might have been saying it wrong, but the bike of the same name gets it right where it counts.

 The Cell Awaba 2.0 ushers in a new era for wallet-friendly Sydney-based brand Cell Bikes.
 It’s what we’d deem to be Cell’s first serious mountain bike offering in quite some time, and it a really nice bike for a very reasonable sum.
-Cell have taken aim directly at a super receptive target market – the wallet conscious weekend warrior and occasional racer – and they’ve opened fire with a $1699 29er hardtail that must be one of the best value bikes around.
+Cell have taken aim directly at a super receptive target market – the wallet conscious weekend warrior and occasional racer – and they’ve opened fire with a $1699 29er hardtail that must be one of the best value bikes around. [divider]Build[/divider] An aluminium hardtail frame at this price point rarely gives much cause for comment, but there are actually some quite notable and well-considered features on the Awaba.
+Firstly, the understated paint job comes across as stealthy, rather than half baked, with some nice details the closer you look.

 The rear end is built for maximising comfort; just because it’s a hardtail, doesn’t mean it has to be rock hard.
 Positioning the brake caliper on the chain stay allows for the use of a very light seat stay, which works in tandem with the slender 27.2mm carbon post and curved, triple-butted seat tube to deliver more compliance.
 An easy-to-use Maxle binds the 142x12mm dropouts together tightly (and matches the fork’s axle too).